 I want to hit the pause button on the travel talk for just a second.
-The first of November is National Authors Day, and that has gotten me thinking about all the working authors and how some of their works have deeply inspired me.
+The National Authors Day is coming up, and that has gotten me thinking about all the working authors and how some of their works have deeply inspired me.

 Thanks to the plethora of free literary classic on Kindle, I sometimes have a hard time justifying purchasing new books instead of getting an old one for free.
 Especially when the list of classics I still want to read is so long (the complete works of Wharton and Tolstoy come to mind).
 However, there is something magical about reading a new book (maybe even a new author) and falling hard.
 Beyond just the pleasure of reading a good book, it’s wonderful to think that its creator is out there, planning, drafting, editing, the next thing that will surprise you.
 Edith Wharton is amazing (for reals), but her cannon is complete.
 Something fresh by an author not even at their peak yet, that’s special.

-So in honor of National Author’ Day, here are ten books that changed my life written in the last decade:
+So in honor of National Author’s Day, here are ten books that changed my life written in the last decade.

 This is How You Lose Her by Junot Diaz